 In 1893 the chapel was registered for marriages.
-In March of that year the first wedding to be solemnised there was between coalminer and widower Moses Straw and Mary Ann Fisher, ‘the nuptial knot being tied by Mr. G.D.
+In March of that year the first wedding to be solemnised there was between coalminer and widower Moses Straw and Mary Jane Fisher, ‘the nuptial knot being tied by Mr. G.D.
 Hughes of Nottingham High Pavement Church, in the presence of numerous friends’.

 In commemoration of the event the newly wed couple were presented with a Bible.

 “Mr. Hughes remarked that while they did not regard every word of the Bible as the infallible word of God, they believed it to be the grandest of books, and the one by which they should regulate their lives”.
 (IA)

 Born in 1868 Moses was the first of the several illegitimate children of Charlotte Straw and her second cousin, coalminer Thomas Straw.
 The couple later married in 1878.

 Moses and Mary Jane regulated their lives together at 34 Wood Street for nigh on 50 years.